ShreevathsaBK/SortViz/README.md

-# SortViz
+## SortViz

-A sorting visualizer made using pygame
+A sorting vizualizer for various sorting algorithms made using pygame.

-press g to generate

-press b to bubble sort

-press m to merge sort
+Sorting algorithms implemented

+- Bubble sort
+- Selection sort
+- Insertion sort
+- Merge sort
+- Quick sort

+Press the numbers from [1-5] to select a sorting algorithm

+Press Enter to start sorting.